adrelanos/whonix-gw-desktop-shortcuts/README.md

-# Desktop Icons for Whonix-Gateway #
+# Desktop Icons and KDE Start Menu Favorites for Whonix-Gateway #

 A metapackage, that creates shortcuts on the desktop, which are useful for Whonix-Gateway.

+Configures KDE Kickoff favorites.
+(Takes effect for newly created user accounts.
+Not for existing user accounts.)

 For better usability.